modelblocks-org/module_geo_boundaries/README.md

 > Use the references at the bottom of this page for more details.

 > [!CAUTION]
-> To increase the replicability of your workflow, we recommend using NUTS and GADM as sources whenever possible as they are more stable than Overture Maps.
+> To increase the replicability of your workflow, we recommend using NUTS and geoBoundaries as sources whenever possible as they have more stable hosting methods than Overture Maps and GADM.

 ## Configuration
 <!-- Please describe how to configure this module below -->